wallarm/product-documentation/docs/latest/user-guides/events/check-attack.md

 Please replace `TIMESTAMP` with the date 24 hours ago converted to the [Unix Timestamp](https://www.unixtimestamp.com/) format.

 --8<-- "../include/api-request-examples/get-incidents-en.md"

-**Get the first 50 vulnerabilities in the status "active" within the last 24 hours**

-Please replace `TIMESTAMP` with the date 24 hours ago converted to the [Unix Timestamp](https://www.unixtimestamp.com/) format.

---8<-- "../include/api-request-examples/get-vulnerabilities.md"

 <!-- ## Demo videos